Goal Kernel Planning: Linearly-Solvable Non-Markovian Policies for Logical Tasks with Goal-Conditioned Options: Background

-The Linearly Solvable Markov Decision Process (LMDP) \cite{todorov2009efficient} is an entropy-regularized relaxation of a standard Markov Decision Process (MDP).
-It is defined as a three-tuple $(\mc X,p,q)$ where $\mc X$ is the finite set of states, $p$ is an uncontrolled "passive dynamics" transition function $p : \mc X \times \mc X \rightarrow [0, 1]$, and $q: \mc X\rightarrow \mathbb{R}$ is a state-cost function.
-The Linear Bellman equation is defined as:
+The Linearly Solvable Markov Decision Process (LMDP)~\cite{todorov2009efficient} is an entropy-regularized alternative to a standard Markov Decision Process (MDP).
+It is defined as a three-tuple $(\mc X,p,q)$ where $\mc X$ is the finite set of states, $p$ is an uncontrolled ``passive dynamics" transition kernel $p : \mc X \times \mc X \rightarrow [0, 1]$, and $q: \mc X\rightarrow \mathbb{R}$ is a state-cost function.
+The Linear Bellman Equation is defined as:

-where $v:\mc X \rightarrow \mathbb{R}$ is the value function, $u:\mc X \times \mc X \rightarrow [0,1]$ is an arbitrary policy, and $KL(\cdot||\cdot)$ is the Kullback–Leibler (KL) divergence between two given distributions.
+where $v:\mc X \rightarrow \mathbb{R}$ is the value function, $u:\mc X \times \mc X \rightarrow [0,1]$ is an arbitrary policy, and $\mc{D}_{KL}(a||b) := \expec_{x\sim a}\log(\frac{a(x)}{b(x)})$ is the Kullback–Leibler (KL) divergence \cite{kullback1951information} between two given probability distributions $a$ and $b$.
 Unlike the standard MDP, the action variable has been replaced with a controlled transition matrix $u(x'|x)$.
+Therefore, instead of optimizing a state-to-action map $\pi^*(a|x)$, as one would with standard algorithms such as value-iteration~\cite{bellman1957markovian}, we optimize for desirable state-to-state Markov chain dynamics.
 Action costs in \eqref{eq:original} are conceptualized as deviations away from the passive dynamics, as measured by the KL-divergence.
-Therefore, instead of optimizing a state-to-action map $\pi^*(a|x)$, as one would with standard algorithms such as value-iteration \cite{bellman1957markovian}, we optimize for desirable state-to-state Markov chain dynamics.
+The KL-divergence acts as an information cost that penalizes how much \textit{extra} information it takes to identify transitions emitted from a new controlled distribution $u$ when assuming the transitions were generated with the encoding of a prior distribution $p$.
+The larger the state cost $q(x)$ is, the more incentivized the agent will be to diverge from $p$ in order to avoid costly trajectories through the state-space.

 The solution to \eqref{eq:original} will be a policy $u^*$ which minimizes the expected accumulated cost contributed by both the state-cost function $q$ and the action cost under the future dynamics.
-Solving the equation requires a change of variable transformation to the value function $v(x)$, which converts it to a \textit{desirability} function $z(x) = exp(-v(x)).$ It is shown in \cite{todorov2009efficient} that the optimal controlled dynamics, $u^*$, can be determined by rescaling the passive dynamics by the optimal desirability function vector, which is the largest eigenvector of $QP$, i.e. $\mathbf{z}=QP\mathbf{z}$ where $\mathbf{z}$ is the desirability function vector.
-The matrix $Q$ is a diagonal matrix of the negatively exponentiated cost function, i.e. $Q=diag(exp(-\mathbf{q}))$, where $\mathbf{q}$ is the cost vector on $\mc X$, and $P$ is the matrix form of the passive transition function $p$ such that $\forall i:\sum_{j}P_{ij}=1,$ where $P_{ij}=p(x_j|x_i)$.
-The rescaled dynamics are normalized by $G[z](x) = \mathop{\mathbb{E}}_{x'\sim p}z(x')$ to obtain the optimal policy
+The details of the solution derivation for this objective function will not be presented here in full, but is described in Todorov \citeyear{todorov2009efficient}.
+The methodology used in the original proof will be mirrored in our derivation of the \textit{state-action LMDP} in the subsequent section.

+Solving \eqref{eq:original} requires a transformation of the value function $v(x)$ to a \textit{desirability} function $z(x)$ by negative exponentiation: